‘Black Ink Crew’s’ Sky Days Shows Skin In Cut-Out Dress

 “Why I’m just finding out sky exploring her options na but y’all look Real Good together & bae look genuinely happy, foh she’s mine,” said another follower.

 But that wasn’t all, as Sky shared two more posts of her with 600 Breezy since these updates.
 This included an Instagram post with a series of images that showed the pair goofing off while getting cozy.
 The first photo showed Sky straddling the rapper.
-The images then showed them laughing, while a third image caught the tattoo artists licking the rapper’s face.
+The images then showed them laughing, and a third image caught the tattoo artist licking the rapper’s face.

 In these photos, Sky wore a pair of shiny and tight black pants.
 She also wore a bodysuit with long-sleeves, and it featured colorful graphics.
-And thanks to the low cut of the pants, you could see that her bodysuit had a thong-cut.
+Thanks to the low cut of the pants, you could see that her bodysuit had a thong-cut.
 She wore a bright pink wig, along with red lipstick that popped.

 This update was liked over 58,000 times.